fluxcd/community/GOVERNANCE.md

 The goal of governing by teams is to allow parts of the project to act independently as appropriate, enabling the project to grow horizontally while remaining well-maintained.

-Teams below are also mapped to github teams within the `fluxcd` github org.
+Teams below are also mapped to GitHub teams within the `fluxcd` GitHub org.
-Their members are mapped to github user accounts.
+Their members are mapped to GitHub user accounts.

 ### Org team